MonikaSzucs/comp-3761-algorithm-analysis-and-design/Class 6/readme.md

 A   E   M   T   *
 1   2   4   3   4

+* this is a wild card anything else that didn't show up in the pattern so that section is skippable 1:42:00

 total (t) = 4
 A = 4-2-1 = 1
 E = 4-1-1 = 2
-M = 4-3-1 = 4 // is the last character in the pattern
+M = 4 // is the last character in the pattern
 T = 4-0-1 = 3

 ### Using the shift table ...